Nagercoil: Rail transport

 The station lies on Kanyakumari- Trivandrum BG Line.
 Many important express trains and local trains to Trivandrum halt here.
 Also, some trains skip the main station due to loco rake reversal halt here.

 Air transport

 The nearest airport is Thiruvananthapuram International Airport, which is around 70 km from the city centre.
 It has two Terminals, Domestic (Terminal 1) and International (Terminal 2).

 Sports

 Nagercoil has the distinction of housing one of the two Sports Authority of India Centers in the state, the other being in Chennai.
 There are plans to make the city hub for sports in South India by merging it with the Thiruvananthapuram and Kochi Centers with headquarters in Thiruvananthapuram.

 Sports Development Authority of Tamil Nadu (SDAT) maintains Aringar Anna Outdoor Stadium in Vadasery and SDAT indoor Stadium in Konam, Nagercoil.
 It also has a swimming pool.

 Nagercoil also has various sports clubs that promote various sports activities.

 Nagercoil Fencing Club promotes fencing sports in Nagercoil.

-Also, there are various Non-govt sports clubs like The District Club, The Nagercoil Club, and Ramavarmapuram Club.
+Also, there are various Non-govt sports clubs like The District Club, The Nagercoil Club, The Tirnity club and Ramavarmapuram Club.